statelyai/xstate/docs/recipes/react.md

 - Co-ordinate local state
 - Manage global state performantly
-- Consume the data from other hooks
+- Consume data from other hooks

 At [Stately](https://stately.ai), we love this combo.
 It's our go-to stack for creating internal applications.